 Like Blink, the cordless Arlo cameras (with the exception of Go) are not 100% cordless.
 They all require a base station and the base station requires internet and power to communicate with the cameras.
 That said, the Base Station has benefits.
 The Arlo Pro Base Station has a siren and a USB port for local storage.

 My biggest issue with Arlo as a home security camera is that it's sleepy.
 It is not continuously monitoring, which is how it preserves battery life.
 Instead, when it detects an event, it wakes up.
-Sometimes it takes time to wake up; when you're trying to record something important, seconds can mean the difference between capturing footage or not.
+Sometimes it takes time to wake up, and when you're trying to record something important, seconds can mean the difference between capturing footage or not.
 You can overcome this obstacle by plugging in your Arlo Pro 2.
 However, plugging the camera in also requires that it be used indoors.
 That said, if you're willing to bring the camera in, you will have access to Look Back.
 This features uses a pre-buffer to record the three seconds before motion is detected.
 When an event occurs, you will receive event footage plus the three seconds of activity before the event occured.
 Second, you can pay to add a continuous video recording (CVR) plan.
 Plans start at $9.99/month for 14 days of continuous video storage.

 PROS - Compared to the others: Works Inside and Outside and Option to Add Arlo Q Indoor Camera.
 Also, their free cloud plan supports up to 5 cameras; the paid plan supports up to 10.

-CONS - Compared to the others: Requires a Base Station and Wake Up Time Can Be Slow, Original Arlo Lacks Sound
+CONS - Compared to the others: Requires a Base Station and Wake Up Time Can Be Slow Unless Plugged-in, Original Arlo Lacks Sound

 Stick Up Cam Basics